Chiral higher-spin symmetry of the celestial twistor sphere: Higher-spin correlation functions and form factors

 where it is useful noting that in obtaining the above, we have used

 and

-\paragraph{Remark.} One of the motivations for the study of the chiral higher-spin algebra $\ca$ in this work is to compute the two-loop amplitudes of chiral higher-spin gravity, cf. \cite{Metsaev:1991mt,Metsaev:1991nb,Ponomarev:2016lrm}, which is expected to be vanishing or at least rational due to stringent constraints of higher-spin symmetry.
+\paragraph{Remarks.} One of the motivations for the study of the chiral higher-spin algebra $\ca$ in this work is to compute the two-loop amplitudes of chiral higher-spin gravity, cf. \cite{Metsaev:1991mt,Metsaev:1991nb,Ponomarev:2016lrm}, which are expected to be vanishing or at least rational due to the stringent constraints of higher-spin symmetry.

 At one loop, the amplitudes of colored chiral higher-spin gravity \cite{Skvortsov:2020wtf,Skvortsov:2020gpn} exhibit similar features with the standard all-plus one-loop Yang-Mills amplitudes \cite{Mahlon:1993fe,Mahlon:1993si,Bern:1993qk} up to a sum over helicities, which is regularized to zero.
 At two loop, the computation via dual regional momentum, cf. \cite{Chakrabarti:2005ny}, in the light-cone gauge can be quite challenging given that the number of diagrams at two loops is large.

-Nevertheless, Theorem \ref{thm:quantum-associative} and the results from bootstrapping the form factors of all-plus amplitudes indicate that the 2-loop amplitudes for chiral higher-spin gravity are indeed vanishing.
-This is due to the fact that chiral higher-spin gravity is a higher-derivative higher-spin theories and have $\Spec=\Z$.
-As such, it should not have non-trivial imprints on the celestial twistor sphere.
+For this reason, we have extended the chiral bootstrap program \cite{Costello:2022upu} to higher-spin case.
+Theorem \ref{thm:quantum-associative} and the results from bootstrapping the form factors of all-plus amplitudes in this work indicate that the 2-loop amplitudes for chiral higher-spin gravity are zero.
+This is due to the fact that chiral higher-spin gravity is a higher-derivative theories and has the spectrum $\Spec=\Z$.
+Thus, it cannot have non-trivial imprints on the celestial twistor sphere.